cssbreno/git-comandos-essenciais/README.md

 #### What is a repository?

 A **repository** is a place — either on your machine or online — used to centralize files, data, and resources of a project, making management easier.
-🗃️ It’s like a digital vault: you store your projects there, track change history, see who modified what, include code documentation, important files, and even the README.md, which introduces your project to others.
+🗃️ It's like a digital vault: you store your projects there, track change history, see who modified what, include code documentation, important files, and even the README.md, which introduces your project to others.

 #### Are remote and local repositories the same?

 Good question!
-Let’s break it down:
+Let's break it down:

 * 🖥️ The **local** repository is the one on your machine.
   You know when you create a folder in VS Code or IntelliJ to practice a language?
 That can already be a local repository.

-* ☁️ If you want to push that to GitHub, you need to have the local repository first — it’s the starting point for the remote repository, which lives in the cloud.
+* ☁️ If you want to push that to GitHub, you need to have the local repository first — it's the starting point for the remote repository, which lives in the cloud.

 #### How to create/clone?